 The IBO's goal is to educate the whole person and foster responsible, compassionate citizens.
-The CAS Programme encourages students to share their energy and special talents with others; for example, students may participate in theatre or musical productions, or sports and community service activities.
+The CAS Program encourages students to share their energy and special talents with others; for example, students may participate in theatre or musical productions, or sports and community service activities.
 Through these activities, students should develop greater awareness of themselves, concern for others, and the ability to work cooperatively with other people.
-The CAS Programme formally begins at the start of the Diploma Programme and continues regularly, ideally on a weekly basis, for at least 18 months with a reasonable balance between creativity, activity, and service.
-Students will engage in a minimum of two CAS experiences per month.
+The CAS Program formally begins at the start of the Diploma Programme and continues regularly, ideally on a weekly basis, for 18 consecutive months with a reasonable balance between creativity, activity, and service.
+Students will engage in a minimum of two CAS experiences per month and one project in each year of the Diploma.